-The coordination staff will assess the location of each educators residence and determine whether the residence or venue is located in a high risk of bushfire area.
+The coordination staff will assess the location of each educators residence and determine whether the residence or venue is located in a high risk of bushfire or grass fire area.
 Staff will use the Land Vic database to generate a property report that will contain the relevant information required.
-Any family day care residence or venue situated in a bush fire zone must not provide care to children on a declared code red day.
+Additionally, as part of a home safety check, the outer surrounding of a residence will be evaluated for risk of grass fire.
+Any family day care residence or venue situated in a bush fire zone or grass fire area, must not provide care to children on a declared code red day, also known as 'Catastrophic' rating.